storage encryption disk revert-to-original-state

 Sanitizes all data by changing the disk encryption key to a new random value

-Sets the data authentication key (AK) and FTPS AK to the default manufacture secure ID (MSID)
+Sets the data authentication key (AK) and FIPS AK to the default values

 Resets the power-on lock state to